Shop

 [adapted from The Chemistry of Calm]

-pps: some of these natural therapies are not ideal for all types of anxiety.
-Visit our Calm Section to learn your anxiety subtype and tailor your approach.
+Please note, some of these natural therapies are not ideal for all types of anxiety.
+Visit our Resilience Quiz to discover your Resilience Type and receive a list of tailored supplements.
+Consult with your physician before starting any new supplement.

 Inositol Benefits | Inositol and Anxiety